GovReady/govready-q/docs/source/deploy_docker.md

 `tail_logs` takes the same arguments as Unix `tail`.
 For instance, add `-n 1000` to see the most recent 1,000 log lines, or add `-f` to continue to output the logs as the log files grow.

 The log files can also be accessed by mounting `/var/log` with a Docker bind-mount or as a volume (and that's the only way to see the logs if `docker container exec` cannot be used in your environment).

+### Production deployment of the Docker container

+The GovReady-Q container runs several processes, including an HTTP/application server and a background process for sending notification emails.

 ### Secure deployments